 Goddard Blythe continues on to say that fairy tales are very clearly not the real world, and thus offer kids a safe haven in which to explore big emotions and challenging situations.
 Why?
 Because children recognize that fairy tale worlds are unlike their own.
 Yet, even though fairy tale worlds and characters may be unfamiliar, the emotions faced by fairy tale characters are often true to life.

 When princes and princess, witches and anthropomorphic animals experience fear, sadness, excitement or courage, children gain valuable life lessons in learning not just how to understand these feelings, but how to respond to them, too.

 Further, fairy tale books that explore good versus evil help provide certainty to children who may feel some anxiety.

-Even when a “good” character experiences setbacks or hardships, kids take heart in the fact that a character is nonetheless on the right path because of his or her strong moral compass.
+Even when a “good” character experiences setbacks or hardships, kids take heart in the fact that a character is nonetheless on the right path because of his or her honesty or strong moral compass.
 This understanding is extraordinarily valuable to children, especially as it teaches that evil and harmful conduct has consequences.

 But what about those evil wicked witches?
 I don’t want to scare my kids!

 Let’s be honest.
 Some of these fairy tales are downright frightening!
 But you know what?
 This isn’t actually a bad thing.

 Trying to pretend there’s no evil in the world doesn’t always protect our kids.
 It can be better to introduce this notion through made up stories like fairy tale books which provide children a safe haven in which to explore and begin to understand that the world is not always easy or fair.
 Fairy tales reflect this fact in a way that little ones will comprehend.
 And when “good” characters prevail at the conclusion of fairy tales — despite the evil — the importance of kindness, integrity and morality is rewarded greatly.
 That is a beautiful thing for young children to see.